- About Us

 Frequently Asked Questions

-Here are some questions/answers that we are frequently asked.
-If you have additional questions that aren't covered here, please feel free to give us a call at Hopmeadow Animal Hospital 860-658-1931.
+Here are some answers to frequently asked questions.
+If you have additional inquiries that are not covered here, please feel free to give us a call at (860) 658-1931.

 What are the hospital hours?

-Our hospital is open Monday to Friday from 8:00am to 6:00pm.
-On Saturdays we are open from 8:00am until noon.
-The clinic is closed on Sunday.
+Our hospital is open Monday to Friday from 8:00am to 5:00pm.
+The clinic is closed on Saturday and Sunday.

 Do I need to have an appointment?

-Cash, Check (with proper identification), Debit, Discover, MasterCard, Visa,and Care Credit
+Cash, Check (with proper identification), all major credit cards, and Care Credit

 Can I make payments?